 What should I bring?

-Cabins 4, 5 & 8 have a private privy and there is a shower room with toilet nearby.
+Cabins 4, 5, 6 & 8 have a private privy and there is a shower room with a toilet nearby.
 All cabins come equipped with a microwave, coffee maker, toaster, fridge and a stove/induction burner.
 Cabins have all your typical dishes, cutlery, pots and pans etc. There is a fitted sheet on the beds.
 Remember to bring bedding, pillows and towels.

-Cabin 5.5 has a private privy and there is a shower room with toilet nearby.
-This is a mini cabin which has a double bed with a table and chairs inside.
+Cabin .5 and 5.5 has a private privy and there is a shower room with a toilet nearby.
+These are mini cabins which have a double bed with a table and chairs inside.
 There are two Muskoka chairs on the deck which is just a few feet from the shores of Lake Cecebe!
 We also have a newly renovated communal kitchen to prepare meals and store your food or you can bring a cooler and camp stove.
 The bunkie has electricity, indoor and outdoor lights and a fan.
 Think glamorous camping or GLAMPING!

 Can I drink the water from the tap?